pscally1005/pscally1005.github.io/_posts/hidden/2024-08-23-trap-foods-meals.markdown

 <br><i><font size="+2">Processed Meats</font></i><br>
 &emsp;Processed meats can be a great convienence food.
 They're typically used on a sandwich, but can also work well in eggs, pizza toppings, salad, or even more.
 Examples include <a href="https://amzn.to/4kmBA0O">pepperoni</a>, <a href="https://amzn.to/4kxTe0Y">prosciutto</a>, and lunch meats (<a href="https://amzn.to/4kha5FV">ham</a>, <a href="https://amzn.to/3FyX5fq">turkey</a>, <a href="https://amzn.to/3T3eO1D">chicken</a>, and <a href="https://amzn.to/3Z8GeH8">roast beef</a>), as well as other cured meats like <a href="https://amzn.to/3HtM7IF">bacon</a>, <a href="https://amzn.to/4kE77e6">sausage</a>, <a href="https://amzn.to/4jnoBuo">hot dogs</a>, and <a href="https://amzn.to/3SWAnB3">ham</a>.

-&emsp;Unfortunately, these meats tend to be very heavily processed and have high amounts of sodium and saturated fat.
-Sodium can be up to 400% higher in cold cuts as compared to standard cuts of meat, as well as containing more fat than protein in many cases.
-Plus, cold cuts are often paired with cheese and bread, which can also be quite sodium dense.
+&emsp;Unfortunately, these meats tend to be very heavily processed and have high amounts of <a href="/misc/sodium">sodium</a> and saturated <a href="/misc/fats">fat</a>.  <a href="/misc/sodium">Sodium</a> can be up to 400% higher in cold cuts as compared to standard cuts of meat, as well as containing more <a href="/misc/fats">fat</a> than <a href="/misc/protein">protein</a> in many cases.
+Plus, cold cuts are often paired with cheese and bread, which can also be quite <a href="/misc/sodium">sodium</a> dense.
 Additionally, the curing processes involving nitrates and nitrites to preserve the meats have been linked to colorectal cancer, as well as heart disease and high blood pressure.

 <center><a href="https://www.mdanderson.org/publications/focused-on-health/eat-less-processed-meat.h11-1590624.html"><img src="/assets/Misc/Nutrition/Trap/processed-meat.jpg" alt="" class="larger-image"></a></center>
 &emsp;Try grilling, roasting, or shredding your own chicken, or sautee some ground beef or turkey to use instead.
 Here's some ideas to get you started: